Key Takeaways

 1. Don’t Make One Landing Page Do Multiple Jobs

-Your landing page should not fulfill multiple purposes.
-Different types of post-click pages have different goals.
-In B2C, this might mean purchasing your product or signing up for your service.
-In B2B, this might mean signing up for a webinar, downloading a product sheet, or sending an email address for more information.
+Your landing page should serve a single purpose.
+Different post-click experiences have different goals.
+In B2C, that might mean purchasing a product or signing up for a trial.
+In B2B, it could be registering for a webinar, downloading a product sheet, or submitting a contact form.

 have-multiple-landing-pages.webp